The essentials list: Nina Dobrev and Julianne Hough share their holiday party must-haves | CNN Underscored

 From their own line.

 “That’s the beautiful thing about our relationship,” Dobrev (“The Vampire Diaries”) says of the former “Dancing With the Stars” pro.
 “Whenever we’re in the same room, it’s like no time has passed and we just go for it.
 So, of course we like wine parties.”
 In fact, she adds that after Hough returns to New York City from Nebraska (where she’s currently shooting a film), the two plan on coordinating a Friendsgiving and a holiday soiree.
-(Dobrev recently moved to NYC with her boyfriend, famed snowboarder Shaun White).
+(Dobrev is currently in NYC with her boyfriend, famed snowboarder Shaun White.)

-Fresh Vine Wines was a natural extension of the friendship.
+Fresh Vine Wine was a natural extension of the friendship.
 Officially launched in 2019, the collection features premium low-carb, low-calorie, low-sugar and gluten-free wines produced in Napa, California.
-“The idea was born because we both have active lifestyles but have a hard time finding a balance between having a good time and then making an 8 A.M.
-Pilates class,” she explains.
+“The idea was born because we both have active lifestyles but have a hard time finding a balance between having a good time and then making an 8 a.m.
+Pilates class,” Dobrev explains.
 “We learned that you could mix the right grapes and not lose the taste.
 Now it’s all we serve.”

 To get the party started, Dobrev and Hough made a holiday party to-do list for CNN Underscored.
 And yes, they even checked it twice.